 I got interested in cosplay in 2002 from seeing photos online, and at that time had no idea of the existence of conventions in the UK.
-After making a bunch of costumes for the hell of it, I was interested enough in conventions to finally go to one (being 16 by then also helped) so AmeCon 2004 was my first con.
+After making a bunch of costumes just for fun, I was interested enough in conventions to finally go to one (being 16 by then also helped) so AmeCon 2004 was my first con.
 I think I can accurately say it’s been downhill since then, and I have far too many costumes!

 In general my username is "Angelphie" everywhere, I'm on Twitter and Facebook but utterly fail at using them.
 Best bet is to email me!

 No stolen AyaCon photos yet, I’ll add those later.
 In the meantime, have a wall of text: